garrandall/popular-music-data/tracks/fortunate-son-creedence-clearwater-revival.md

 Yeah!
 Some folks inherit star spangled eyes
-Ooh, they send you down to war, Lord
+Oh, they send you down to war, Lord
 And when you ask them, "How much should we give?"
-Ooh, they only answer, "More!
+Oh, they only answer, "More!
 More!
 More!"
 Yo

 It ain't me, it ain't me, I ain't no military son, son It ain't me, it ain't me; I ain't no fortunate one, one